AMA-MSS Standing Committees

 The AMA-MSS Committee on Scientific Issues (CSI) is responsible for educating the MSS on scientific issues through the development of issue briefs, programs, and resources on scientific topics and health policy issues.
 CSI serves as an informational resource to the MSS Assembly on resolutions of scientific interest.
 The committee also promotes medical student research by offering students the opportunity to present their research findings at yearly poster symposium.

 The AMA-MSS Membership and Recruitment Committee (MRC) is responsible for coordinating recruitment efforts between national, region, state and chapter levels of involvement while striving to find ways to further the value of AMA membership to medical students, with a particular focus on individual chapter development.
 CMC provides ideas for recruitment programming and strategies; assists in development and implementation strategies for increased recruitment and retention into residency; works with the AMA-MSS Outreach Program to develop recruitment projects and presentations (both portable and for national meetings).
 Communication skills, creativity, and familiarity with AMA-MSS recruitment initiatives are helpful for MRC activities.

 The AMA-MSS HOD Coordination Committee (HCC) is both a full time standing committee that works throughout the year and a convention committee that is active for only one AMA-MSS national meeting.
 HCC supports the MSS Delegate and Alternate Delegate, as well as student members of their state delegations, in forming a common and well-informed position on resolutions and reports presented to the AMA House of Delegates.
 HCC is also responsible for helping to write and coordinate AMA-MSS testimony for all student-authored resolutions.

 The AMA-MSS Minority Issues Committee (MIC) assists the AMA-MSS in addressing issues of concern to minority populations through policy development, health education and service.
-MIC also works to identify minority student needs and increase membership awareness and education on minority issues.
+MIC also works to identify minority student needs and increase membership awareness and knowledge of minority issues.